Jujure/juju.re/jujure/content/writeups/fcsc_2023/brachiosaure.md

 ### Dead end

 So then this is where I had a really dumb idea.
-I though that maybe I could append carefully crafted columns and empty lines to the first matrix, and carefully crafted line and empty columns to the second matrix so that the result of the dot product int overflow back to 0 or 1.
+I thought that maybe I could append carefully crafted columns and empty lines to the first matrix, and carefully crafted line and empty columns to the second matrix so that the result of the dot product int overflow back to 0 or 1.
 Thus outputing 2 new images with the QR code in the top left corner.